Camera Rotation as a Light Painting Photography technique

 Where does that come from?

 In the end, I don’t really care who did it first or who invented it.
 The Camera Rotation – Light Painting that fascinated and inspired Me came mostly from a bunch of crazy creatives from the UK.
-Names like Tim Gamble (find his blog article on the topic – there is also a nice interview with Sven Gerard) and Mart Barras as well as Chris Thompson are just some impressive names on that end.
+Names like Tim Gamble (find his blog article on the topic – there is also a nice interview with Sven Gerard) and Mart Barras, as well as Chris Thompson, is just some impressive names on that end.
 Check out their work.
 You’ll be absolutely amazed and blown away by their creativity and skill.
 Remember when you see it: all that is no Photoshop!